Rolfing® Structural Integration:

 For more on what to wear and what to expect, check out the For New Clients page.

-• New Rolfing clients generally start with the basic Ten Series.
-This series of 10 sessions gives us the space to be thorough and systematic with our work and set you up with a new baseline experience in your body.
+• New Rolfing clients generally start with the Ten Series.
+This gives us the space to be thorough and systematic with our work and set you up with a new baseline experience in your body.
 Read more about the Ten Series here.

 Our aim with the Ten Series is to create lasting changes in your experience of your body.
 There’s no requirement to return for continued work.
-Some clients will return to go deeper in the form of a Post-10 three or five session series, or for semi-regular tune-ups.
+Some clients will return to go deeper in the form of a Post-10 three-, four- or five-session series, or for semi-regular tune-ups.
 These sessions are always adapted to your individual needs, at the time and pacing that works for you.

 • Session Length

 Sessions are 75-90 minutes.
-Your first session will be 90 minutes, to allow ample time for intake conversation and getting oriented to the work.
-Subsequent sessions are designed according to your needs: most sessions are around 75 minutes, but we schedule for 90 to create space for integration and the unexpected, and we will use all 90 if needed.
+Sessions are designed according to your needs: most sessions are around 75 minutes, but we schedule for 90 to create space for integration and the unexpected, and we will use all 90 if needed.
 I encourage you to leave time for yourself after to transition slowly (go for a walk, sit, journal, whatever works for you) to support integration before your next activity.

 Session Frequency

-Cash, check (to Jen Wenz Somatics) and Venmo/Paypal (@jwenz12) are the preferred forms of payment, due at the time of your session.
-Credit cards will be accepted if need be.
+Check (to Jen Wenz Somatics) and Venmo (@jwenz12) are the preferred forms of payment, due at the time of your session.
+Cash will be accepted if need be.

-I am committed to supporting all who would benefit from the work.
-If this cost is prohibitive to you, please contact me about reduced rate sessions, and we can work together to find a setup that is generative for both of us.
+If this sliding scale is prohibitive to you, please contact me to inquire about reduced rate sessions.
+If available, we can work together to find a setup that is generative for both of us.

 • Check out the For New Clients page for more on what to expect and answers to frequently asked questions.